Slow Indexes, Part II

 2 - access("SUBSIDIARY_ID"=30)

-The query uses an index and has a rather low cost value.
-On the first sight, everything looks fine.
-But it suspicious that it uses the index we just changed—so, we must assume that our change causes the performance problem.
-Especially when bearing the old index definition in mind, which started with the EMPLOYEE_ID column that is not part of the where clause at all.
+The execution plan uses an index and has an overall cost value of 30.
+So far, so good.
+It is however suspicious that it uses the index we just changed—that is enough reason to suspect that our index change caused the performance problem, especially when bearing the old index definition in mind—it started with the EMPLOYEE_ID column which is not part of the where clause at all.
 The query could not use that index before.

-For further analysis, it would be nice to have the previous execution plan for comparison.
-To get that, we could just deploy the old index definition again.
-However, most databases offer a simpler way to prevent index usage without dropping the index.
-The following example uses an Oracle optimizer hint, for that purpose.
+For further analysis, it would be nice to compare the execution plan before and after the change.
+To get the original execution plan, we could just deploy the old index definition again, however most databases offer a simpler method to prevent using an index for a specific query.
+The following example uses an Oracle optimizer hint for that purpose.

 first_name, last_name, subsidiary_id, phone_number